-Regarding the discussion, the applicant makes the general statement that the proposed change and project further numerous Comprehensive Plan policies, but does not demonstrate how.
+Regarding the discussion, the applicant makes the general statement that the proposed change and project further numerous Comprehensive Plan policies, but does not prove it.
 For instance, the discussion of Policies II.B.5.d and 5.e does not demonstrate a connection between the proposed zone change and realization of these Policies.
-Rather, broad statements that the proposed project will fit the carrying capacity of the transportation network and that the land is contiguous to existing urban facilities and services, are not elaborated upon or tailored to the proposed use.
+Rather, broad statements that the proposed project will fit the carrying capacity of the transportation network and that the land is contiguous to existing urban facilities and services, are not elaborated upon or tailored to the proposed use and may not be wholly accurate in some instances.

 The West Side Strategic Plan (WSSP) and the Northwest Mesa Escarpment Plan (NWMEP), both adopted, applicable Plans, originally were not addressed.
-However, the applicant mentions the WSSP at the end of the revised justification letter.
-Cited policies, which pertain to bikes, trails, dust control, are site development plan issues and are not directly relevant to the zone map amendment proposal.
+However, the applicant mentions the WSSP at the end of the revised justification letter (although this discussion belongs in C).
+The three WSSP policies cited pertain to activity centers; the subject site is not located in a designated activity center pursuant to the WSSP.
+The activity center for the Paradise Community is at Paseo del Norte and Coors Boulevard.
+Other policies, which pertain to bikes, trails, dust control, are site development plan issues.
+Regarding the WSSP, the Policies cited are not directly relevant to the proposal and the reasoning given does not support the zone change request.
 The NWMEP remains unaddressed.

 The test under Section C is whether or not there is "significant conflict" with an adopted element of the Comprehensive Plan or other City master plan such as a sector development plan.
 In sum, staff finds significant conflict with adopted elements of the WSSP, particularly with Chapter 4-Development Process Issues.
 The Westside must develop through phasing of infrastructure improvements to avoid unnecessary expenditures of limited public resources and to provide for more orderly development.
-The zone change request would precipitate a single, isolated development where infrastructure services such as water and sewer, and transportation access points, have not yet been extended and/or determined.
+The zone change request would precipitate a single, isolated development where infrastructure services such as water and sewer, and transportation access points, have not yet been extended and determined.

 In addition to this overarching significant conflict, the applicant's Policy analysis fails to demonstrate that the zone change request would further a preponderance of applicable Goals and Policies.
 The main arguments, that commercial development is needed in the area and that the use would fit well within an activity center, are neither sufficient nor persuasive.
 Regarding the former, the applicant has not demonstrated that the "development is needed" argument furthers applicable Goals and Policies.
-Regarding the latter, the reliance on a location in a future activity center is tenuous because this proposed development is not coordinated with surrounding properties.
+Regarding the latter, the reliance on a location in a future activity center cannot be used.
+The VHSDP has not been adopted yet.
+Furthermore, the appropriateness of the proposed use to activity centers doesn't come into play because the subject site is not located in a designated activity center.
 The test in Section C is not met.